diegovalverde/funk/README.md

 my_list <- [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

-Or more succintly, using a list comprehension like this:
+Or more succinctly, using a list comprehension like this:

 ```
-# use a list comprehesion to quickly create a list
+# use a list comprehension to quickly create a list
 my_list <- [ x | 1 <= x <= 10]

 ```